Please be patient while the page loads...

 History and Purpose

 Advancing the field of closed-loop artificial pancreas research requires expert diabetologists partnering with expert mathematicians and engineers.
-Consortium investigators include leading endocrinologists and control theorists at top research institutions in the US and in Europe.
+Consortium investigators include leading endocrinologists and control theorists at top research institutions in the US and around the world.
 Many of the leading diabetes device manufacturers have also participated, providing pumps and sensors with enhanced capabilities that allow for closed-loop experiments to be performed.

 Contact us at firstname.lastname@example.org